ConsultingMD/ediot/README.md

 ### IRL

-Here's an example usage to create a CSV from an 834 file:
+Here's an example usage to create a CSV from an 834 file.
+The parser is designed for streaming data.
+Feed it an IOStream compatible object.

     require 'csv'
     require 'grnds/ediot'